Lightstreamer/Lightstreamer-example-StockList-client-osx/README.md

 ## Lightstreamer Compatibility Notes

-* Code compatible with Lightstreamer macOS Client Library version 3.0.0-beta or newer.
+* Code compatible with Lightstreamer macOS Client Library version 4.0.0 or newer.
-* Ensure that macOS Client API is supported by Lightstreamer Server license configuration.
-Server compatibility depends on the macOS Client Library in use, which is specified in the `Podfile`:
+* For Lightstreamer Server version 7.0 or greater.
+Ensure that macOS Client API is supported by Lightstreamer Server license configuration.
-  * By default the project uses macOS Client Library version 4.0.0, which requires a Server version 7.0 or newer.
-  * Use macOS Client Library version 3.0.1 for compatibility with Server version 6.1.
 * For a version of this example compatible with Lightstreamer macOS Client API version 1.x, please refer to [this tag](https://github.com/Lightstreamer/Lightstreamer-example-StockList-client-macos/tree/latest-for-client-1.x).